-Day of the Thread
+Day Of The Thread

 If you think you’ve found a bug in Python, what’s next?
 I'll guide you through the process of submitting a patch, so you can avoid its pitfalls and find the shortest route to becoming a Python contributor!